16 Clever Organization Ideas to Quickly Declutter Your Bedroom

-Bedrooms tend to be short on square footage, which means including pieces that look good and work well can be a challenge.
+Bedrooms tend to be short on square footage, which means including pieces that fit and function well can be a challenge.
 To make decluttering your bedroom easier, choose a nightstand that serves multiple purposes.
-Look for a midsize dresser with good surface space for nighttime needs, as well as lots of drawers for storing small clothing essentials, will help you organize a messy bedroom.
+Look for a midsize dresser with good surface space for nighttime needs, as well as lots of drawers for storing clothing and other bedside essentials.